redhat-nfvpe/toad/README.md

 # Requirements

-There are two ways to install CIRA.
-You deploy locally into a development environment using Vagrant, you can deploy locally into a docker container or you can deploy to an OpenStack instance.
+There are multiple ways to install CIRA.
+You deploy locally into a development environment using Vagrant; you can deploy locally into a Docker container or you can deploy to an OpenStack instance.
 Below you will find the list of requirements for each of the deployment scenarios.